 Students with Special Needs: Students with newly or previously diagnosed disabilities who need accommodations for learning and/or testing will compile, submit, and maintain their documentation through the Accessibility Resources Center on Main Campus.
-Students who think that they may need such accommodations should first contact Dr. Cheri Koinis, PhD, who advises students and coordinates these services for the Health Sciences Center.
-She will guide students through the process of acquiring services and suggesting relevant accommodation formats.
-Please contact her directly at 505-272-3839 or at ckoinis@salud.unm.edu.
-Additional information for School of Medicine students is also available in the School of Medicine Counseling and Psychotherapy Guide at http://fcm.unm.edu/education/physician-assistant-program/docs/Psychotherapy_Guide_2014.pdf.
+Additional information for School of Medicine students is also available in the School of Medicine Counseling and Psychotherapy Guide.